bvirxx/bLUe_PYSIDE/README.md

 bLUe creates interactive 2.5D LUTs which can be edited by selecting, grouping and moving nodes over a (hue, saturation) color wheel.

+Regarding raw file development, bLue provides full support for dng/dcp camera profiles : the same profile can be applied to several images, to obtain uniform results with a significant saving in time.

-The program is fully modular : functionalities are implemented as independent adjustment layers using a common GUI.
+The program is fully modular : controls are implemented as independent adjustment layers using a common GUI.
 Any imaging library exposing Python bindings can take advantage of the GUI.